International Students

 This information is especially relevant to those international students arriving in Australia for the first time.

-APIC’s campuses are situated in Australia’s leading cities of Sydney and Melbourne.
-Both cities are a wonderfully eclectic mix of cultures, people and past times.
-You will never be short of places to explore and things to do in Sydney and Melbourne.
 Sydney is the financial capital of Australia with the Australian Stock Exchange located not far from the Sydney campus along with many of Australia’s largest accounting, auditing, and consulting organisations.
 Our Sydney campus is conveniently located in the western suburb of Sydney at Fitzwilliam Street, Parramatta.
 The campus is located opposite to Parramatta station next to the library.
-We are very well connected by the bus and soon to be completed light rail.
+We are very well connected by the bus and the light rail.

 Melbourne is Australia’s cultural capital and considered to be one of the most liveable cities in Australia.
 Like Sydney, it is home to thousands of international students and welcomes many more each year.
 Our Melbourne campus is located on Lonsdale St in the middle of Melbourne’s bustling Central Business District.
 Within a short walking distance can be found Flinders St Station and Federation Square.

-Living in Sydney or Melbourne
+Living in Australia

-For information on studying and living in Australia, visit www.studyinaustralia.gov.au.
+For information on studying and living in Australia, visit https://www.studyaustralia.gov.au/.
 This comprehensive site includes everything you need to know about living in Sydney or Melbourne, including accommodation, working, health, transport, as well as fantastic information about Australia’s states and regions.

 The Australian Government Department of Home Affairs provides useful information on Student Visa Living Costs (https://www.homeaffairs.gov.au/).
 Upon arrival you should have a minimum of AUD$2,500, in addition to the monthly average, to cover the initial cost of a laptop computer and establishment expenses, such as rental bond payment and basic furniture items.